Is Cirneco dell'Etna Good for First-Time Owners?

 Training Milestones for Cirneco dell'Etna

-Successful training for Cirneco dell'Etna respects this breed's moderate (willing but independent) trainability profile and natural affectionate tendencies.
+Training effort for a Cirneco dell'Etna pays off most when it respects the moderate (willing but independent) trainability profile and leans into the natural affectionate habits.
 Weeks one through four: focus on establishing trust and learning your Cirneco dell'Etna's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any breed-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 Cirneco dell'Etna owners should expect the training journey to require patience given this breed's moderate (willing but independent) learning profile.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Best for Training Resources